zeropointcoder/100-quantum/README.md

-# 100-quantum: 100 Quantum developer projects
+# 100 Quantum projects

-## Core learning in Qiskit, cross-implemented in Cirq for benchmarking and hardware-alignment with Google Quantum AI.
+## Core projects in Qiskit, cross-implemented in Cirq for benchmarking and hardware-alignment with Google Quantum AI.

 | # | Project | Category | Framework Focus |
 |---|--------------|--------------|------|